GoogleCloudPlatform/gke-networking-recipes/service-directory/cluster-ip-service/README.md

 # Service Directory GKE Integration - ClusterIP Service

-Service Directory for GKE is a cloud-hosted controller for GKE Clusters that sync services to Service Directory.
+Service Directory for GKE is a cloud-hosted controller for GKE Clusters that syncs Kubernetes Services to Service Directory.

-This example syncs a ClusterIP service deployed on GKE to Service Directory.
+This example syncs a ClusterIP Service deployed on GKE to Service Directory.
 See the [cluster-ip-service.yaml](cluster-ip-service.yaml) manifest for the full deployment spec.